HaskellEmbedded/HaskellEmbedded.github.io/posts/2016-09-23-introducing-ion.md

 Ion helped me immensely with generating large amounts of C plumbing whose behavior was very easy to reason about.
-It also cut both ways, as it made it trivial to very quickly occupy a lot of RAM, produce huge binaries, and generate a lot of very complex code very quickly.
+It also cut both ways, as it made it trivial to very quickly occupy a lot of RAM, generate a lot of unnecessary code, and produce huge binaries.

 Much of the aforementioned plumbing was to bundle together the boilerplate that Ivory requires - things like `incl` for every single